U.S. chides Russia over military flights in Europe

 The "sheer number and size and scope" of the flights also could pose a potential risk to civil aviation, he told a Pentagon press briefing.

-The escalation of flights follows months of tension over Ukraine and Kirby also urged Moscow to "do the right thing and meet its international obligations to respect the territorial integrity of its neighbors."
+The escalation of flights follows months of tension over Ukraine and Kirby also urged Moscow to "do the right thing and meet its international obligations to respect the territorial integrity of its neighbours."

 NATO said in a statement its jets had intercepted four groups of Russian aircraft on maneuvers on Tuesday and Wednesday.
 "These sizeable Russian flights represent an unusual level of air activity over European airspace," it said.